A brief history

 Des Callaghan became the next editor and produced nos.
 91 to 93 (2007).
 He was followed by Ian Atherton, under whose editorship the magazine was completely redesigned and continued to be issued three times per year (nos.
 93 – 108, November 2012).

 In 2013 the editorship was taken over jointly by Jo Wilbraham and Sylvia Pressel and the number of issues reduced to 2 per year.
-They continued in post until no. 119 in May 2018, when the current editors Chris Preston and Mari Whitelaw took over.
+They continued in post until no. 119 in May 2018, when Chris Preston and Mari Whitelaw took over.